eugenmihailescu/my-chunk-uploader/README.md

 ============

 To implement this functionality is straightforward:
-- your main `index.html` file initializes a MyChunkUploader JavaScript object (see `chunk-uploader.js`) followed by a upload_chunked ('/upload.php',FILE) call.
-This call sends a series of Ajax POST requests to the `upload.php` PHP script.
+- your main `index.html` file initializes a MyChunkUploader JavaScript object (see `chunk-uploader.js`) which you'll use it to start sending your file to the remote server.
+To do that you call the method upload_chunked ('/upload.php',FILE).
+This call splits the file into multiple chunks and sends them via a series of Ajax POST requests to the `upload.php` PHP script.
-- the `upload.php` receives the previous POST requests and forwards them to a MyChunkUploader PHP instance (see `MyChunkUploader.php`)
+- the `upload.php` is merly a dispatcher (however, this is where you can inject your own logic before the server accepting the client requests); it receives the previous POST requests and forwards them to a MyChunkUploader PHP instance (see `MyChunkUploader.php`)
-- the MyChunkUploader PHP instance saves each chunk to a temporary file; when all chunks are received the temporary/chunked files are concatenated resulting the final uploaded file.
+- the MyChunkUploader PHP instance saves each chunk to a temporary file; when all chunks are received the temporary/chunked files are concatenated resulting the final uploaded file which will be stored on a preset folder on the web server.

 REQUIREMENTS
 ============

 - front-end : IE10+, FF13+, Chrome10+, Opera12+
-- back-end  : PHP 5.3+
+- back-end  : PHP 5.3+, a web server with PHP support

 MyChunkUploader JavaScript class
 ================================